sarajordanov/The-Snake-Game---Computer-Practicum-2/README.md

 <br>
 In this project, most of the CSS and JavaScript code is embedded directly within the HTML files using <style> and <script> tags.
 While separating concerns into different files is common in larger projects, this structure was intentionally used for simplicity and to align with the practicum requirements.

+For the visual design of the game, I created custom background images using Adobe Illustrator.
+These images were crafted to enhance the aesthetic of the game board and give the Snake game a unique, polished look.
+By designing the backgrounds myself, I could control the color palette, patterns, and overall style, making the game feel more engaging and visually cohesive.

 <br>

 # Preview Video of The Snake Game